Products of Euclidean metrics and applications to proximity questions among curves: Introduction

 \subsection{Previous work}

 The ANN problem has been mainly addressed for datasets consisting of points.
-Efficient deterministic solutions exist when the dimension is constant, e.g.~\cite{AMM09}, while for high-dimensional data the state-of-the-art solutions are mainly based on the notion of Locality Sensitive Hashing, e.g.\ \cite{HIM12,ALRW17}, or on random projections, e.g.~\cite{AEP18}.
+Efficient deterministic solutions exist when the dimension is bounded, e.g.~\cite{AMM09,AdFM11,HIM12} and are based on a notion of Approximate Voronoi Diagrams (AVDs) or tree-based data structures, while for high-dimensional data the state-of-the-art solutions are mainly based either on the concept of Locality Sensitive Hashing (LSH), e.g.\ \cite{HIM12,ALRW17}, or on random projections, e.g.\ \cite{IN07, AC09, AEP18} extending the celebrated result by Johnson and Lindenstrauss~\cite{JL84}.
 Another line of work focuses on subsets of general metrics which satisfy some sort of low intrinsic dimension assumption, e.g.~\cite{HPM05}.
+The \emph{doubling dimension} of a metric space is defined as the logarithm of the minimum number of balls of radius $R/2$ which can cover any ball of radius $R$ in this metric space.
+We formally define and use this notion in Section~\ref{ssection:doub}, since it provided the main paradigm today for exploiting low intrinsic dimension.

-This is only a small fraction of the body of work on pointsets; however, very little is known about distances between curves.
+We have listed only a fraction of the body of work that is available today on pointsets; however, much less is known about distances between curves which, in a sense, are the next more complex type of geometric object.

 Let us start with point sequences, which are closely related to curves.
-For metrics $M_1,\ldots,M_k$, we define the $\ell_p$-product of $M_1,\dots,M_k$ as the metric with domain $M_1\times\cdots\times M_k$ and distance function
+For metrics $(M_1,\d_{1}),\ldots,(M_k,\d_{k})$, we define the $\ell_p$-product of $(M_1,\d_{1}),\ldots,(M_k,\d_{k})$ as the metric with domain $M_1\times\cdots\times M_k$ and distance function

-If there exists an ANN data structure with approximation factor $c$ for each $M_1,\ldots,M_k$, then one can build a data structure for the $\ell_p$-product with approximation factor $O(c\log\log n)$ \cite{Athes09,I02}.
+If there exists an ANN data structure with approximation factor $c$ for each $(M_1,\d_{1}),\ldots,(M_k,\d_{k})$, then one can build a data structure for the $\ell_p$-product with approximation factor $O(c\log\log n)$ \cite{Athes09,I02}.

+Let us now focus on curves: several data structures aiming to solve the exact nearest neighbor problem for the (Discrete) Fr\'echet Distance have been devised, but they are either heuristics or they come with weak performance guarantees \cite{giscup2017,BaldusB2017,DutschV17,BuchinDDM17,BGM17}.
+The related range searching problem in two dimensions has been recently studied \cite{AD18}.
+Notice that when the assumed distance function defines a metric over the domain of curves, solutions for general metrics can be applied (see e.g. \cite{KR02, BKL06}), but further analysis on the performance would be required.
+In any case, the distance functions studied in this paper do not always define a metric: in particular, DTW does not satisfy the triangular inequality.